CyberRiskOp/CHMH/book/text/03-01-section-1.md

 Accoring to Good to Great research by Jim Collins, the right people:

 1. Have a pre-disposition to share the core values of the enterprise
-a.
-Create a culture that systematically reinforces those core values
+- Create a culture that systematically reinforces those core values

 2. Understand that they don’t have a job, they have responsibilities
-a.
-E.g. An Air traffic controller has a responsibility to keep the airplane safe.
+- E.g. An Air traffic controller has a responsibility to keep the airplane safe.
 Not just a job.

 3. Do what they say they’re going to do.
-a.
-100% hit rate at fulfilling commitments
+- 100% hit rate at fulfilling commitments

 4. Don’t need to be tightly managed
-a.
-Self-disciplined, self-motivated, self-managed, self-obsessively driven to make great results, self-learners
+- Self-disciplined, self-motivated, self-managed, self-obsessively driven to make great results, self-learners
-b.
-Tremendous passion for what the enterprise is doing
+- Tremendous passion for what the enterprise is doing

 5. Display a window and mirror maturity
-a.
-When things go well – very comfortable pointing out the window to other people
+- When things go well – very comfortable pointing out the window to other people
-b.
-When things go badly – very comfortable looking in the mirror and saying I’m responsible
+- When things go badly – very comfortable looking in the mirror and saying I’m responsible

 https://www.youtube.com/watch?v=ax4zsUhPia4